Welcome to Amy Robinson Photography

 You can now follow me on instagram where my latest images are posted – please click on the following link. instagram.com/amyrobinsonphotography

-2018 has started early this year in January, with a visit to the London Lumiere light exhibition with some wonderful installations.
-At the end of the month, I was down on the Devon coast and in March, I was at the World Indoor Athletics Championships in Birmingham amidst all the snowy weather thrown at us by ‘The Beast from the East’!
+2018 started with a visit to the London Lumiere light exhibition with some wonderful installations.
+Later I was down on the Devon coast and in March, I was at the World Indoor Athletics Championships in Birmingham amidst all the snowy weather thrown at us by ‘The Beast from the East’!
 March was finished off by a very early morning visit to Stonehenge for the March Solstice where I had close up access to the Stones.
 April saw me out and about on a very rainy day in my home town of Guildford.
-I shall be at the European Athletics Championships in Berlin in August and September at the Ryder Cup in Paris.
-Great opportunities for combining city and sports photography so a busy times ahead.
+In August and September, I was working in Berlin and Paris and during my free time spent time exploring the cities.
+The end of the year saw me out exploring London with some great opportunities for night photography.

 In late summer and early autumn I visited the ‘Hive’ installation at Kew Gardens during the day and after dark, both spectacular in their own way and well worth seeing.